Postgres Planner Quirks: Incremental Sort, and when it goes wrong

 01 April, 2022

 Using Postgres sometimes feels like magic.
 But sometimes the magic is too much, such as when you are trying to understand the reason behind a seemingly bad Postgres query plan.
 I've often times found myself in a situation where I asked myself: "Postgres, what are you thinking?".
 Staring at an EXPLAIN plan, seeing a , and being puzzled as to why Postgres isn't doing what I am expecting.
-This has lead me down the path of reading the Postgres source, in search for answers.
-Why is Postgres choosing…
+This has led me down the path of reading the Postgres source, in search for answers.
+Why is Postgres choosing a…

 Continue reading